If you are elderly or disabled and it's hard to move around your home, it may be possible to get adaptations that can make things easier.

 The kinds of adaptation you can get depend on your circumstances.
 You can ask your council's social services department to carry out a care and support assessment.

-Social services will look at how you cope with day-to-day living and recommend help or equipment that might make life easier for you.
+Social services will look at how you cope with day-to-day living and recommend support or equipment that might make life easier for you.

-If it is not possible for you to stay in your home, you may need to consider moving to:
+If it's not possible for you to stay in your home, you may need to consider moving to: